 Welcome to RateCity's Personal Loans section

-Australians from all walks of life can sometimes need a financial helping hand.
-Whether it’s paying for education, starting a business, or splurging on a dream wedding, holiday or car, a little help from a personal loan can sometimes be just what an Australian needs to make their dream a reality.
+Australians from all walks of life sometimes need a financial helping hand.
+Whether it’s paying for education, starting a business, or splurging on a dream wedding, holiday or car, a little help from a personal loan can sometimes be just what you need to make your dream a reality.

-At RateCity, you can not only look at the interest rates on a range of personal loan options side by side, but you can also compare their other features and benefits in order to make a more informed decision when selecting a lender that suits your financial situation.
+At RateCity, you can not only compare personal loan rates on a range of personal loan options side by side, but also compare their other features and benefits to make a more informed decision when selecting a suitable lender for your financial situation.

 Where to start when comparing personal loans